 The effectiveness of your website navigation is also measured in your web stats.
 Your site should include a well-thought-out navigation menu and site map that is intuitive to users with easy-to-understand link titles.
 You should see a fairly even distribution of visits among the website’s pages.
 If you find that a handful of pages are dominating user time, then your navigation may be making it difficult for users to access multiple web pages.
 You may need to consolidate web pages and possibly simplify the navigation structure.
-Remember, website navigation is one of the most important parts of your website and can make or break your web marketing goals.
+Remember, website navigation is one of the most important parts of your website and can make or break your strategic digital marketing goals.

 Search Engine Landing Pages